prh24/Deez/NDK-Release-Process.md

 [LTS Release]: #lts-release
 [Rolling Release]: #rolling-release

-Note: The support period for the first LTS release (NDK r21) will be compressed by about a quarter because we want typically hit Q3, but this process was not put in place in time for us to release NDK r21 in time.
-NDK r21's support cycle will begin with its release in late Q4 2019/early Q1 2020 and will last until Q3 2020 when the next LTS release is available.

 Each NDK releases will first release to beta and betas will continue to be released until the bar for promotion has been met, at which time we will ship it as a release candidate.
 Release candidates will also be re-spun as needed until